awyspr/fieldnotes/x2026-06-04-cancel-funding.md

 Be very clear - **this is not reversible**.
 Once an appliction is cancelled, it cannot be reactivated and you must start again from the top with a new application.

+### Not Cancelling, Just Recalling
-As a bonus though, you can recall a benefit application via the API as well:
+As a bonus though, you can recall a benefit application via the API as well.

+Recalling puts the application in draft.
+You can't recall an application that has progressed past

 https://docs.aws.amazon.com/partner-central/latest/APIReference/API_benefits_RecallBenefitApplication.html